Bandanna projects | crafts | Patriotic Projects | quilt patterns | Sewing

 First Things First… Is it Bandana or Bandanna?

-Red White and Blue Bandana Quilt.
+Red, White, and Blue Bandana Quilt.

 Every Fourth of July, our family heads down to the little festival and firework display put on by our city.
-In the past, I’ve always brought along an old comforter for everyone to sit on while hang out and wait for the fireworks.
-This year, I decided to get a little fancy and make a special picnic quilt out of red white and blue bandanas.
-(Plus it’s only June 24th, how ahead of the game and I, the procrastinator extraordinaire?)
+In the past, I’ve always brought along an old comforter for everyone to sit on while hanging out and waiting for the fireworks.

 Easy Bandana Quilt patterns